spotlightpa/poor-richard/content/interactives/ag-quiz.md

 +++
-title = "See which Pa. attorney general candidate is right for you" link-title = "INTERACTIVE: See the best PA attorney general candidate for you" title-tag = "Election 2024: See the best PA attorney general candidate for you" description = "Use our interactive tool to see which major party candidate for Pennsylvania attorney general most closely aligns with what matters to you." image = "2024/10/01kg-ahyw-6fsf-m5xx.jpeg" image-description = "PA attorney general candidates 2024"
+title = "See which Pa. attorney general candidate is right for you" link-title = "INTERACTIVE: See the best PA attorney general candidate for you" title-tag = "Eugene DePasquale or Dave Sunday: Who aligns with your views?" description = "Use our interactive tool to see which major party candidate for Pennsylvania attorney general most closely aligns with what matters to you." image = "2024/10/01kg-ahyw-6fsf-m5xx.jpeg" image-description = "PA attorney general candidates 2024"